neil314159/portfolio-project-1/README.md

 ## Deployment

 ### Project Set-up
-The Code Institure template found [here](https://github.com/Code-Institute-Org/gitpod-full-template) was used.
+The Code Institute template found [here](https://github.com/Code-Institute-Org/gitpod-full-template) was used.
 This template was pre-configured with useful extensions and allowed me to get the project up and running quickly.
 I selected a repository name and used Gitpod to start editing my project files.

 The Remote/Guide website was deployed to GitHub Pages by following these steps:
 1. Navigate to the [Project 1 portfolio](https://github.com/neil314159/portfolio-project-1) on GitHub.